How do you teach gratitude to kids?

 Related Post: Thoughtful Journaling Prompts for Gratitude

-If your kids love painting rocks, then turn it into a simple and artistic gratitude activity.
-Have kids paint five objects they are thankful for before they place the rocks around a trail or neighborhood.
+Transform rock painting into a kids gratitude activity.
+Have them paint five things they’re thankful for.
+Then, place the rocks around a trail or neighborhood.

 Related Post: Meaningful Activities Perfect for Thanksgiving Day